Ginseng: the root of your well-being

 What is Ginseng?

 Ginseng is a plant and is known by its botanical name Panax ginseng.
-This plant has been used in eastern Asia for centuries.
-It is used as a tonic and repairing ingredient to promote health and longevity.
-Its use has been divided traditionally into two categories:
+This plant has been used in East Asia for hundreds of years.
+It is used as tonic and restorative.
+It has traditionally been divided into two categories:

 The word Panax means "all-healing" in Greek.
 The root of ginseng is known as Korean ginseng and as the lord or king of herbs9, as it has got a human form.
 There are other types of ginseng, such as American and Indian.